 Waddingham, meanwhile, has said that fans can expect the third season to be “chaotic” for poor Rebeccas as she deals with Rupert’s take over of West Ham.

-We would say it’s safe to assume the majority of the main cast will be back for the third and final season, including the titular coach, with Jason Sudeikis set to reprise his role as our favourite moustachioed manager.
+We would say it’s safe to assume the majority of the main cast will be back for Ted Lasso season 3, including the titular coach, with Jason Sudeikis set to reprise his role as our favourite moustachioed manager.

 Keeley and Roy, sitting in a tree: Best romance movies